 - AUX, USB and Bluetooth connection

-There are many extras available to choose from on Go Campers website.
+There are many extras available to choose from on Go Campers Iceland website.
 Including a camping table and chairs, tent, BBQ and GPS.
 As mentioned above you can select these when you pick the vehicle up.
-Here’s the extras we chose:
+Here are the extras we chose when hiring our campervan:

 This card allows you to stay at any one of 42 campsites around the whole of Iceland’s Ring Road.
 Go Campers provided us with a booklet that detailed all the campsites.